Cole Winn: Professional career

 On November 15, 2022, the Rangers selected Winn to their 40-man roster to protect him from the Rule 5 draft.
 Winn returned once again to Round Rock for the 2023 season, struggling to a 9–8 record with a 7.22 ERA and 97 strikeouts over 101 innings.
 Following that season, he played for the Criollos de Caguas of the Puerto Rican Winter League, going 2–0 with a 2.63 ERA and 24 strikeouts over 24 innings.

 Winn was optioned to Triple–A Round Rock to begin the 2024 season.
 On April 14, 2024, Winn was promoted to the major leagues for the first time.
 After struggling to a 7.79 ERA in 13 games, he was placed on the injured list with right shoulder discomfort on June 24.
-Winn was transferred to the 60–day injured list two days later.
+Winn was transferred to the 60–day injured list two days later, subsequently ending his season.

 Winn was optioned to Triple-A Round Rock to begin the 2025 season.
+The Rangers recalled Winn to the major leagues for the first time during the 2025 season on May 15.
+He was recalled to Texas and optioned to Round Rock various times during the season.
+On August 20, the Rangers placed Winn on the injured list after he experienced nerve irritation, and he was activated on September 2.
+He was placed back on the injured list on September 26 with a right rotator cuff strain, ending his season.
+Winn pitched in 33 games for the Rangers and went 0-1 with a 1.51 ERA and 35 strikeouts over 41 2/3 innings.
+He pitched in 17 games for Round Rock and had a 0.59 ERA.

+On March 31, 2026, Winn recorded his first career win after tossing 1 1/3 scoreless innings of relief against the Baltimore Orioles.